clectric-diy/AE-Docs/README.md

 The [APC-AE](https://clectric.diy/APC-AE) is a classic [Atari Punk Console](https://sdiy.info/wiki/Atari_Punk_Console) adapted to the AE Format.

-If you're not ready to take the plunge into AE Modular yet, the [APC](https://clectric.diy/APC) is a stripped down version of the APC-AE, which can be easily converted to fit in your AE Modular rack when you're ready.
+If you're not ready to take the plunge into AE Modular yet, the [APC](https://clectric.diy/APC) is a stripped down version of the APC-AE, which can be easily converted to fit in an AE Modular rack when you're ready.

 ### Spark-AE